liwangGT/CarND-Behavioral-Cloning-P3/P3-writeup.md

 The training data are generated to support CNN model training:

 * Both counter clockwise and clockwise driving data are collected to avoid overfitting steering angle to one side.
-Three laps of counter clockwise driving data and one lap of clockwise driving data are included in the data set.
+Two laps of counter clockwise driving data and one lap of clockwise driving data are included in the data set.

 * The center, left, and right camera images are all used in the training.
 The left and right camera data are rectified by adding a biase into the steering angle, such that the car learns how to recover after running off the road.